Nick Kiniski: Pacific Northwest Wrestling (1986)

-World Wrestling Federation(1986)
+World Wrestling Federation (1986)

 Kiniski wrestled a few times for the WWF at their frequent Madison Square Garden shows as well as at the Boston Garden, including wins over Steve Lombardi (aka Brooklyn Brawler), Frenchy Martin, Jimmy Jack Funk and Les Thornton in late 1986/early1987.
 He was featured on WWF's television shows at least once - including a very competitive match against current WWF Intercontinental Champion Randy Savage which he only narrowly lost, on the December 27th 1986 edition of WWF Superstars of Wrestling.

+In 2024, Kiniski accused former WWF producer Terry Garvin of having propositioned him for sex in the 1980s, and that his refusal led to Kiniski's termination from the company.

-American Wrestling Association (1986-1987)
+American Wrestling Association (1986–1987)

 Kiniski joined American Wrestling Association in late 1986.
 He formed a heel tag team with Kevin Kelly called The Perfect Tag Team to contend for the AWA World Tag Team Championship.
 He and Kelly had actually started wrestling together in the WWF.
 The duo was managed by Sherri Martel.
 Martel left the AWA in July 1987 and was replaced by Madusa Miceli as the team's manager.
 They eventually pursued singles careers as Kiniski left the team.

-World Class Championship Wrestling (1987-1990)
+World Class Championship Wrestling (1987–1990)

 The last promotion where Kiniski wrestled was World Class Championship Wrestling.
 He started his WCCW stint in 1987 and feuded with the Von Erichs.
 He used to wrestle Kevin and Kerry for most of his matches but he had few victories over Kevin and Kerry.
 He retired from professional wrestling when the promotion closed in 1990 and merged with United States Wrestling Association.

-After Retirement
+Personal life

 After retiring, Kiniski moved to the small town of Point Roberts located within an American exclave along the Canada-America border.
-He opened a bar, named Kiniski's reef, and later became a chief in the towns fire department.
+He opened a bar, named Kiniski's reef, and later became a commissioner in the towns fire department.